-Considerations for upgrading secure VCS clusters to VCS 7.0
+Considerations for upgrading secure VCS clusters to VCS 7.3.1

-- 1. When you upgrade a secure VCS cluster to VCS 7.0, you need to configure one of the following attributes to enable guest access to the cluster. - DefaultGuestAccess: Set the value of this attribute to 1 to enable guest access for any authenticated user. - GuestGroups: This attribute contains of list of user groups who have read access to the cluster.
+- When you upgrade a secure VCS cluster which version is prior to 6.2 to VCS 7.3.1, you need to configure one of the following attributes to enable guest access to the cluster. - DefaultGuestAccess: Set the value of this attribute to 1 to enable guest access for any authenticated user. - GuestGroups: This attribute contains of list of user groups who have read access to the cluster.
 Configure this attribute to control the guest access to the cluster. - 2.
-The non-root and zone users need to regenerate their credentials again if you perform an upgrade on a cluster in secure mode from VCS 6.x to VCS 7.0.
-For non-root users, run halogin command to regenerate the credentials.
-Run the hazonesetup command to update the credentials of zone users.
+The non-root users need to authenticate again if you perform an upgrade in secure mode of a cluster from VCS 6.x to VCS 7.3.1.
+Run the halogin command to update the password.